 Before you begin

-If you have just logged into CellRepo and are unsure where to begin, this page is for you.
+If you have visited CellRepo and are unsure where to start, this page is for you.
+CellRepo is designed to fit into ongoing biological work, not change how you do research.

 Most biological work involves gradual change.